mauriciovanegash/nordsense-exercise/README.md

 In order to check for the execution state:

-    Windows: Install TeraTerm, open it and search for an available COM port; configure it at 115200 bauds

-    Linux: Open a terminal and type for example 'cat /dev/ttyACM0 115200'
+    Open a terminal and type for example 'cat /dev/ttyACM0 115200'